shamvoke/shamvoke/src/_posts/2026-07-05-the-most-powerful-android-feature-your-are-not-using.md

 ---
 date: "2026-07-05T20:33:58Z"
-title: "The most powerful android tool you're not using"
+title: "The most powerful Android tool you're not using"
 shamthing: "Hey Windows, meet your new host 🐧 and roomates"
 excerpt: "This post explores how KVM and QEMU power near native virtualization and how Quickgui simplifies everything into a fast friendly workflow that makes running a Windows virtual machine almost effortless on Linux systems."
 featuredImage: "23_how-to-run-windows-on-linux.webp"
 ogImage: "https://res.cloudinary.com/deudsgjbm/image/upload/v1781516254/23_how-to-run-windows-on-linux_sray85.webp"
-category: "windows"
+category: "android"
 tags:
-  - virtualization
+  - adb
   - KVM
   - virtualbox
 ---